rykycastilla/react-native-drawing/README.md

 # react-native-drawing
 A drawing library for React Native using Expo.
 This library provides an easy-to-use drawing canvas with customizable features.

-**⚠️ Warning:**
-**react-native-drawing** is sill in development, that's why some details are unavailable right now:
- - Installation
- - API reference

 ## Installation
 To install the library, you must be in the root of your working project